-\ Includes Plan members who have not contributed to the Plan in the past year and a half and have not retired or removed their funds from the Plan.
+^{} Includes Plan members who have not contributed to the Plan in the past 1.5 years and have not retired or removed their funds from the Plan.

-The Plan had 0.954 active member for 1 retiree.
+The Plan had 0.95 active member for I retiree.

 The Plan's number of retirees continued to grow.
-A low ratio of working-toretired members creates a greater impact on working members and employers to cover any shortfalls or investment losses.
+A low ratio of working-to-retired members creates a greater impact on working members and employers to cover any shortfalls or investment losses.
 The chart below highlights the decline in the active membership ratio.